vtex/toolbelt/docs/MAINTAINING.md

 This version 2.93.0 was deprecated.
 Please update to the latest version: 'yarn global add vtex'.
 ```

-This enforcement is on the client side and can be disabled on a execution by setting an environment variable (check check [EnvVariables](../src/lib/constants/EnvVariables.ts)).
+This enforcement is on the client side and can be disabled on an execution by setting an environment variable (check [EnvVariables](../src/lib/constants/EnvVariables.ts)).

 There's a problem with this approach - when we deprecate a npm package version, the `latest` tag is not automatically relocated, we have to do it manually, so the full process of deprecating a version is the following (the version chosen is just an example):